 - If you notice your dog irritated or seemingly in pain, or you detect an offensive odour or an exudative appearance to the ear canal, go to your veterinary clinic immediately

 Hopefully this answers some of your questions relating to looking after the health of your pooch’s ears.
-And if you need any more advice, don’t hesitate to discuss this with your vet at your pet’s next check-up.
+If you need any more advice, please discuss this with your vet at your pet’s next check-up.